kylefarris/clamscan/README.md

 ### .scan_stream(stream, callback)

-This method allows one to scan a binary stream. __NOTE__: This method will only work if the scanning method is a TCP or UNIX Domain socket.
+This method allows you to scan a binary stream. __NOTE__: This method will only work if the scanning method is a TCP or UNIX Domain socket.
 In other words, this will not work if you are using the local binary method.

 #### Parameters